-To get started using GetCheckedOnline, follow these steps:
+To get started follow these steps:

-Create an account.
-Enter your promotional code or click on the link in your invitation email to set up your account.
-You will be asked to provide some personal information, including name, date of birth, gender, city and phone number.
-This is so the lab can process your samples and we can contact you about your results. |
+code to set up your account.
+You will be asked to provide some personal information, including name, date of birth, gender, city and phone number. |

 Give samples at a lab.
-Create a lab form in GetCheckedOnline and take it to a participating LifeLabs location on your mobile device.
-You will not be asked to show ID or your BC Care Card.
-At the lab, you will be asked to give a blood and/or urine sample, and you may be given a swab kit to take home. |
+Answer the assessment questions to create a lab form, and take it to a participating Lab Location.
+You can print the form, or it can be scanned from your phone.
+At the lab, you will give a blood and/or urine sample, and may be given a swab kit. |

 Get your test results.
-You will receive an email from GetCheckedOnline letting you know when your test results are ready.
-If any of your results are positive or inconclusive, a nurse will contact you to talk about treatment or retesting.|
+You will receive an email from GetCheckedOnline letting you know when your test results are ready online through your account.
+If any of your results are positive or inconclusive, a nurse will contact you.|

-Who can use GetCheckedOnline?
+Who can use it?